 Practice begins and lasts for 8 weeks.
-On land, teammates work on their entries for the tent and chant contests.
+On land, teammates work on their entries for the tent, chant and hat contests.

 Invite all of your employees and their family and friends to the Inner Harbor for a day of fun, festivities, and excitement.
 Join us at Rash Field, Inner Harbor

 Teams are comprised of 25 members (company employees, vendors, family, or friends.)
 There are 20 paddlers (minimum of 8 women), 1 drummer, and 1 steerer.
 The 3 other members rotate or serve as alternates.